Google Merchant Center (also called GMC) is the hub to manage your product feeds.

-You’ll see two kinds of notifications: warning and errors.
+You’ll see two kinds of issues: errors and warnings.

 Errors are things you absolutely need to fix before you can appear in the Shopping results.
-Warnings mean your products can show up, but not get as much visibility as you can.
+Warnings mean that ads for these products can still show up, but they will be limited in their visibility.

 So while the errors are essential to even show up, the warnings are where you can make the difference and maximize the potential of the products in your feed.

-Let’s take a look at the 3 different levels of errors and warnings you’ll find in Diagnostics.
+Let’s take a look at the 3 different levels of issues you’ll find in Diagnostics.

-Account levels errors and warnings are issues that affect your entire Google Merchant Center account.
+Account issues affect your entire Google Merchant Center account.

-These are the most fundamental problems in your account like the link between AdWords and GMC, website verifications or policy violations.
+These are the most fundamental problems in your account like the link between Google Ads and GMC, URL verification problems or policy violations.

-If there’s any problem with uploading, fetching or validating feeds, you’ll see errors and warnings pop up in the feed level section.
+If there’s any problem with uploading, fetching or validating your product feeds, you’ll see errors and warnings pop up in the feed level section.

-Most common problems are feeds that aren’t uploading, you’re using the wrong format or a feed has expired.
+The most common problems are missing credentials, problems with the file format or a feed that has expired.